There’s no doubt about it: the noise surrounding women’s sport is the loudest it’s ever been.

 The brainchild of Sky Sports and the Women’s Sport Trust, the premise of #ShowUp is simple – watch a game, take a picture/video of yourself doing so and shout about it on social media.

-While anyone and everyone is being encouraged to watch any event – from local club fixtures to international fixtures – the first designated #ShowUp event is being held tomorrow (Sat 23 Jun) in Taunton as England’s cricketers take on New Zealand and South Africa in a T20 tri-series.
+While anyone and everyone is being encouraged to watch any event – from local club games to international fixtures – the first designated #ShowUp event is being held tomorrow (Sat 23 Jun) in Taunton as England’s cricketers take on New Zealand and South Africa in a T20 tri-series.

-Both the games will be shown on Sky Sports as part of an entire day of coverage that starts until 6am and will continue until around 9pm, fronted by #ShowUp ambassador Isa Guha alongside Mel Jones and Ebony Rainford-Brent.
+Both the games will be shown on Sky Sports as part of an entire day of coverage that starts at 6am and will continue until around 9pm, fronted by #ShowUp ambassador Isa Guha alongside Mel Jones and Ebony Rainford-Brent.
 Furthermore Olympic bronze medallist and cricket fan Goldie Sayers will also be on our screens as a roving reporter.

 The 52 was lucky enough to be given the opportunity to speak to Guha ahead of the event and the former player-turned-commentator said she can’t wait.